-(To learn more about the above mind power techniques, please follow the above links to the appropriate pages.)
+(To learn more about the above mind power techniques, please follow the links to the appropriate pages).

 By controlling your attention, they control your habits.
-Hopefully when you realize that you are being played like a puppet, for their profit, you will WANT to make the necessary changes. to gain back control and take charge of your attention?
+Hopefully when you realize that you are being played with like a puppet, for their profit, you will WANT to make the necessary changes.
+How will you gain back control and take charge of your own attention?